-In the present paper, we will investigate the property of the collision of particles in the background of Einstein-Maxwell-Dilaton gravity.
-Firstly we calculate equations of motion in Kaluza-Klein black hole in Einstein-Maxwell-Dilaton theory.
-Then, we study the CM energy for the collision taking place at the horizon of three cases of Kaluza-Klein black hole.
-We find the CM energy can still be unlimited for a pair of point particles colliding at the horizon with some fine tunings for the charged onorotating case and the extremal rotating case.
-And the result of the near-extremal case shows that the CM energy is in fact limited for the critical angular momentum is too large for the geodesics of particle to reach the horizon.
-Then, for a near-extremal Kaluza-Klein black hole, in terms of the small parameter $\epsilon=1-a$, because of the difficulty in finding the exact result, we obtain the numerical result of the maximal CM energy per unit mass for some different value of $\epsilon$.
+In this paper, we will investigate the property of the collision of particles in the background of Einstein-Maxwell-dilaton gravity.
+Firstly we calculate geodesic equations in Kaluza-Klein spacetime in Einstein-Maxwell-dilaton theory.
+Then, we study the CM energy for collisions taking place at the horizon of three cases of Kaluza-Klein black holes.
+We find the CM energy is unlimited for a pair of point particles colliding at the horizon, with some fine tuning for the charged nonrotating case and the extremal rotating case.
+The result of the near-extremal case shows that the CM energy is in fact limited because the critical angular momentum is too large for the geodesics of particles to reach the horizon.
+Then we obtain the numerical result of the maximal CM energy per unit mass for some different value of $\epsilon=1-a$ in the case of a near-extremal Kaluza-Klein black hole, due to the difficulty in finding the exact result.
+Lastly, the Kaluza-Klein naked singularity is also considered in the present work.
+We find that the CM energy of collision between two particles can be arbitrarily high in this case.

 This paper is organized as follows.
-In Section 2, we give a brief review of four-dimensional Kaluza-Klein black hole and obtain the equations of motion in the background of Kaluza-Klein black hole spacetime.
-In Section 3, we study the CM energy for the collision taking place at the horizon for three different cases of Kaluza-Klein black hole.
-The last section is devoted to conclusion and discussion.
+In Section 2, we give a brief review of four-dimensional Kaluza-Klein black holes and obtain the geodesic equations in the background of Kaluza-Klein spacetime.
+In Section 3, we study the CM energy for collisions taking place at the horizon for different cases of Kaluza-Klein black holes and in the naked singularity case.
+The last section is devoted to discussion and conclusions.